Stößensee Bridge: Construction

 The mighty Grunewald pillar consists of four supporting pillars stiffened by reinforced concrete vaults, which in turn support the earth.
 The pillar is largely clad with rough embossed granite and partly paved with boulders.
 At the bridgehead, it widens out into a viewing platform.
 The end piers on the embankment are in three parts, carry the bridge bearings and support the backfill.
 As the sandy embankment side does not form a fixed support point, the main load falls on the central pillar, which stands in the middle of the approximately 100-metre-long section next to the open shipping channel.
 It carries a total load of 3,900 tons, which is distributed over piles set into the ground at one-metre intervals, each carrying a load of 20 tons.
 The foundation base rests on the piles, which are around 3.14 meters below mean water level (29.81 m above sea level) and around 2.30 meters below low water level (28.97 m above sea level).
 The bank has a height of two meters and the round support stones, whose upper edge is 1.09 meters above high water (31.25 m above sea level), have a diameter of 2.43 meters.
-Brickwork on the central pillar was out of the question in order to protect the natural surroundings and keep the view clear.
+Brickwork on the central pillar was out of the question to protect the natural surroundings and keep the view clear.
 It was therefore formed from four cage arches with three centers, which initially rise steeply from the low-lying bearing and then merge tangentially into the lower chords of the truss girders, which rise slightly at the ends.
 The four main girders are spaced 5.85 meters apart.
 The outer main girders support the footpaths on cantilever arms, while the roadway is suspended from the inner main girders on short cantilever arms.
 The total road width is 24 meters, four of which are for the footpaths and 16 for the carriageway.
 For the main girders, Bernhard originally assumed a load of 500 kg/m^{2} for the carriageway and footpaths.

 The supporting structure was made of river iron, the bearings, joints and expansion devices of cast iron.
 The substructure was built by Aktiengesellschaft für Hoch- und Tiefbau, Frankfurt/Main, the superstructure by the Berlin company Belter und Schneevogel.
 Construction of the bridge began in 1908 and was completed a year later.
 On the two sidewalks on the Charlottenburg side, two massive granite gates announce the bridge.
 They open up steep steps that lead down the slope to the Havelchaussee and the lake (there is a narrow sliding lane for bicycles next to the southern steps).
 The Havelhöhenweg also begins at the southern portal.

 Bernhard also retained his concept of achieving aesthetics without architectural additions for the Stößensee Bridge.
 The structural "design of the cantilevers in connection with the main girders, the edge girders with the railings, i.e. the entire footpaths projecting over the main girders" illustrates, as Bernhard writes, the "uniform architectural effect of the pure iron construction without architectural additions".